 When your prototype is finished, conducting user research can be as simple as firing up presentation mode and watching someone use it.

 You can even use a prototype like this to simulate interactivity on a mobile phone.
-The Google Ventures Design Studio uses Keynote to build prototypes, then exports a hyperlinked PDF and opens it in GoodReader on an iPhone.
+The Google Ventures design team uses Keynote to build prototypes, then exports a hyperlinked PDF and opens it in GoodReader on an iPhone.
 Research participants can click through the prototype like it’s the real thing!

-To learn more about user research, check out the Design Staff guide to research.
+To learn more about user research, check out the GV guide to research.

 Have you ever tested with clickable mockups?
 I’d love to hear about your experiences in the comments.